 The same policy allows for those in the rank of associate or assistant professor to receive the title of emeritus "in exceptional cases."
-In order to establish that a case is indeed exceptional, an associate or assistant professor who retires with more than ten years of service and wished to be designated professor emeritus must:
+To establish that a case is indeed exceptional, an associate or assistant professor who retires with more than ten years of service and wished to be designated professor emeritus must:

-- 1. submit a letter to his/her department chairperson at least two months prior to the beginning of retirement leave; - 2. specify the reasons why an exception should be made; for example, outstanding achievements and recognition in research/publication, teaching or service to the College or community.
+- Submit a letter to his/her department chairperson at least two months prior to the beginning of retirement leave. - 2.
+Specify the reasons why an exception should be made; for example, outstanding achievements and recognition in research/publication, teaching or service to the College or community.